Environmental action, ecological resilience, socially responsible leadership.

 |9:00 - 10:00pm||Free Time|

-Please call us and ask to speak to the Program Director if any of these details are of concern so we can make sure you have enough information to make an informed decision about participation.
+Please contact the Program Director if any of these things are of concern so we can make sure you have enough information about the particular program, as well as options for case-by-case accommodations, to make an effective decision about your participation.

 The summer weather in Rhode Island can vary.
-Please check the weather forecast for West Greenwich, RI (Zip code: 02817) before departure and pack accordingly, including a reusable water bottle to fill and use throughout the program.
+Please check the weather forecast for West Greenwich, RI (Zip code: 02817) before departure and pack accordingly.

 Accepted students must confirm their attendance by submitting a $300 non-refundable program deposit.
 Students attending more than one program must submit a $300 non-refundable deposit for each program.
 Students will not be able to enroll in courses until a program deposit is received.

 Brown University Pre-College programs welcome applications from international students.
 Learn about English language proficiency requirements, Immigration Guidelines, Deadlines for Submitting Documentation, How to Apply for a Visa, and more on our International Students page.